LinkedInLearning/hands-on-openai-api-building-a-real-world-solution-3854057/README.md

 # Hands-On OpenAI API: Building a Real-World Solution
 This is the repository for the LinkedIn Learning course `Hands-On OpenAI API: Building a Real-World Solution`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+OpenAI stands at the forefront of AI, particularly when it comes to large language models (LLMs).
+If you’re a developer or business leader looking to leverage AI-powered tools, this course helps you to get up to speed with how to use OpenAI APIs to build solutions based on the retrieval-augmented generation (RAG) technique.

+Join instructor Rodrigo Díaz Concha as he demonstrates a wide variety of solution-building options including using the Audio API to transcribe audio and the Chat Completions API to create documents.
+Test your new skills with a real-world project named KinderLogger by building an assistant using the Assistants API, implementing a retrieval-augmented generation (RAG) process in the assistant, and implementing a Web API using FastAPI to expose the assistant.
+Along the way, learn how to identify harmful content with the Moderations API, and create and use a GPT as a front end to invoke the service and test your KinderLogger project.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.